Cosmology with galaxy cluster weak lensing: statistical limits and experimental design: Discussion

-In this spirit, we note that medium-scale Guest Observer programs with {\em Roman} could complement the HLS and substantially amplify its power for cluster weak lensing cosmology.
-The key factors that motivate such a program are (1) that a single {\em Roman} field of view is large enough to encompass several Mpc around a moderate redshift cluster, and (2) that the typical angular separation of clusters is much larger than this field of view.
-In the concept described by \cite{Akeson19}, the HLS observations consist of 8 or 9 exposures of 140 seconds in each band (Y, J, H, F184).
-The characteristic exposure depth used for forecasts (including ours) is taken to be $5\times 140 = 700$ seconds, as individual points on the sky fall into chip gaps on some exposures.
-An individual cluster can therefore be observed to the HLS depth in the H-band in approximately 1000 seconds, depending on overheads, dither patterns, and other details.
-These observations would cover a roughly 0.25 deg radius around each cluster, corresponding to 3.1, 5.8, and 7.7 comoving $\hiMpc$ at $z = 0.25$, 0.5, and 0.7, respectively.
+In this spirit, we note that medium-scale guest observer programs with {\rm Roman} could complement the HLS and substantially amplify its power for cluster weak lensing cosmology.
+The key factors that motivate such a program are (1) that a single {\rm Roman} field of view is large enough to encompass several megaparsecs around a moderate redshift cluster, and (2) that the typical angular separation of clusters is much larger than this field of view.
+In the concept described by \cite{Akeson19}, the HLS observations consist of eight or nine exposures of 140 s in each band (Y, J, H, F184).
+The characteristic exposure depth used for forecasts (including ours) is taken to be $5\times 140 = 700$ s, as individual points on the sky fall into chip gaps on some exposures.
+An individual cluster can therefore be observed to the HLS depth in the $H$-band in approximately 1000 s, depending on overheads, dither patterns, and other details.
+These observations would cover a roughly 0.25 deg radius around each cluster, corresponding to 3.1, 5.8, and 7.7 co-moving $\hiMpc$ at $z = 0.25$, 0.5, and 0.7, respectively.
 Because the cosmological analysis uses the stacked weak lensing signal, homogeneous coverage around each individual cluster is not necessary.